PGSTJ/LCT/README.md

 # LCT
-La Croix Tracker (LCT) is a web application designed to quantitatively visualize and analyze a La Croix addiction, specifically the addiction of my partner.
-The purpose of this project is to provide a data-driven approach to understanding consumption patterns and trends related to La Croix beverages, or any other beverage.
-Through graphs and raw statistical analysis, users can gain insights into their beverage consumption habits.
+La Croix Tracker (LCT) is a web application designed to quantitatively visualize and analyze my partner's La Croix consumption habits.

 # Features
-* **Visualize Addiction**: View graphical presentations of consumptions patterns, trends, and statistical data related to La Croix consumption.
+* **Visualize Trends**: View graphical presentations of consumptions patterns and statistical data related to La Croix consumption, such as preferred flavors, average "finishing" rate (of cans), average price spent, preferred stores, and more.
 * **Interactive User Section**: Participate in a user interactive section where viewers can submit ideas for data tracking or engage in bets/predictions for various statistics (i.e. the most drunk flavor of the month or how fast a particular flavor will be drunk)
 *  **Data Analysis**: View various statistical analyses in addition to graphical representations